MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-hadoop-805.md

 - Run the install script with a -p parameter (for Hadoop)
 - Verify the installation

-The install script downloads and installs Microsoft R Open for R Server (microsoft-r-server-mro-8.0.rpm) along with its dependencies, plus the following packages that are new in version 8.0.5:
+The install script downloads and installs Microsoft R Open for R Server (microsoft-r-server-mro-8.0.rpm); it also provides the following packages that are new in version 8.0.5:

 - microsoft-r-server-intel-mkl-8.0.rpm
 - microsoft-r-server-packages-8.0.rpm
 - microsoft-r-server-hadoop-8.0.rpm

 In contrast with previous releases, version 8.0.5 comes with a requirement for `root` installation.
-A non-root installation is not supported in this version.
+Non-root installations are not supported in this version.

 ## Recommendations for installation